 Ronald J. Gilbert, Vice-Chair

-Mr. Gilbert is cofounder and President of ESOP Services, Inc., an international consulting firm specializing in all aspects of Employee Stock Ownership Plan applications and ESOP privatization for private and public companies and government-owned entities bringing an important perspective to Chemonics’ transition to full employee ownership.
-He currently serves on the board of directors of The National Center for Employee Ownership, The ESOP Association’s Legislative and Regulatory Advisory Committee, and the board of directors of four ESOP companies.
-Mr. Gilbert is co-author and co-editor of Employee Stock Ownership Plans: ESOP Planning, Financing, Implementation, Law and Taxation, the most comprehensive work on the subject, as well as author for numerous other ESOP articles.
-Mr. Gilbert holds a bachelor’s degree from the McIntire School of Commerce at the University of Virginia and a Master of Financial Services from The American College.
+Ronald Gilbert is cofounder and president of ESOP Services, Inc., an international consulting firm specializing in all aspects of Employee Stock Ownership Plan (“ESOP”) applications and ESOP privatization for private and public companies and government-owned entities.
+He brings more than 35 years of ESOP experience and currently serves on The ESOP Association’s Board of Governors and its Legislative and Regulatory Advisory Committee as well as the board of directors of three other ESOP companies.
+He currently chairs the Audit Committee and the International Ownership Expansion Committee and formerly served on the board of directors of The National Center for Employee Ownership.
+He is co-author and co-editor of Employee Stock Ownership Plans: ESOP Planning, Financing, Implementation, Law and Taxation, the most comprehensive work on the subject, published by the Beyster Institute, and has also authored numerous ESOP articles.
+Prior to cofounding ESOP Services, Inc., Mr. Gilbert was a vice president of Kelso & Company in San Francisco, where he worked with Louis Kelso, the “father” of the ESOP.

 Susanna Mudge, President and CEO

-Since joining the firm in 1992, Ms. Mudge has focused on strategic private sector development and sustainable natural resource management.
-After seven years of service as senior vice president to the firm’s Latin America and Caribbean Division, she was promoted to executive vice president in June 2005.
-Ms. Mudge sees quality project management as "inextricably linked to business success because that is what differentiates us and makes us competitive."
-Raised in Latin America, she began her career as a regional development and tourism specialist for the Organization of American States, then consulted on marketing and investment projects in Latin America and elsewhere.
+Since joining the firm in 1992, Susanna Mudge has served the company in many key leadership roles, including as executive vice president, senior vice president of the Latin America and Caribbean region, and as director of several of the company's larger programs.
+She brings in-depth global expertise in strategic private sector development, organizational development, trade and investment promotion, and sustainable natural resource management.
+She views quality project management as "inextricably linked to business success because that is what differentiates us and makes us competitive."
+Raised in Latin America, she began her career as a regional development and tourism specialist for the Organization of American States, then as a privatization specialist with Ernst and Young, responsible for managing marketing and investment projects in Asia, Africa, and Latin America.

 Annika Sweetland, Board Member